Anof-cyber/PyCript-Docs/docs/workflow.md

 !!! info "Info"

     The version 1.0 support multipart form data as well.
 Multi part form can have file upload data as well, It is recommended to add the file upload parameter name in the parameter exclusion list.

+!!! info "Info"

+    PyCript also supports WebSocket messages.
+The extension can encrypt and decrypt WebSocket message payloads in the same way as HTTP requests and responses.